 This is the main member on the fund which can be a single person or someone who has registered one or more dependants on the scheme.
 If the main member dies, the dependants can usually stay on the fund, but one of them will have to become the new principal member.

 Depending on a new member's risk profile and history of cover, they are sometimes subject to underwriting limitations.
 Restrictions can take the form of late-joiner penalties, waiting periods or exclusions.

 Unused medical savings that are carried over from one year to the next.

 The self-payment gap is the amount where you have to fund day-to-day medical costs yourself after your medical aid savings have been depleted.

 This is the difference between the amount charged by the medical practitioner, and the amount that the medical aid will payout.

 Medical practitioners who offer specialised products or services not offered by general practitioners (GPs) are called medical specialists.
 A specialist is more qualified to give an accurate diagnosis of a complex condition.

-When a member joins a medical scheme two types of waiting periods can be imposed: a three month general waiting period during which no claims will be paid, and/or twelve month pre-existing condition exclusions.
+When you join a medical scheme two types of waiting periods can be imposed:

 When evaluating your medical aid, you may feel overwhelmed by the many medical aid terms.
 If you’re confused about the various medical aid plans available, a Hippo advisor will be able to help you make the best decision based on your individual needs and affordability.